 Increase Opportunities for Collaborative Reading in the Classroom

-Teachers can break up chapters by topic and have groups read a section and clarify their understandings about the content.
-Students then make a presentation either in jigsaw “expert” groups or as a whole class presentation.
 Struggling students are engaged when they are allowed to read more of the text themselves.
 They develop more fluency with practice and have a deeper level of understanding when they are allowed to interact with the text on a more extended level.

 Games are also a good way to practice new vocabulary and key concepts.
-Game formats such as Kahoot Quizzes, Jeopardy, or Who Wants to Be a Millionaire are fun.
-Many versions can be found on the internet and used on a classroom Smartboard or computer.
+Game formats such as Kahoot Quizzes, Jeopardy, or Who Wants to Be a Millionaire? are fun.
+Many versions can be found on the internet and used on a classroom, on the Smartboard or on a computer.

 Think about the reading skills you want your students to learn in the upcoming months, what might be some ways that you can deepen student motivation as well as enjoyment in what they will be reading?